The Ultimate Guide to Driving in the UK

 Key Points for EU/EEA Visitors:

-• The driving license must be written in English or accompanied by an official translation.
+• The driving licence must be written in English or accompanied by an official translation.
 It’s advisable to check with the local licensing authorities if your license is in a non-Latin alphabet, such as Arabic or Cyrillic.

 Visitors from Non-EU/EEA Countries